 3. Enlist Dad

-Girls need to hear positive feedback from their fathers, not only for looking beautiful but for other attributes that they appreciate.
-And girls need to hear dads supporting their wives, too, for all that they are.
+Positive feedback from fathers can be helpful when it’s not only for looking beautiful but for other attributes that they appreciate in their daughters.
+And it’s good for girls to hear dads supporting their wives, too, for all that they are.

 Of course, fathers have a very difficult line to walk at this age, when daughters are developing, and they need to sort of to step back at the same time that they’re being encouraging.
 So I don’t want to say that any of this is easy.
 It’s hard, but it most certainly can be done.